BaseMax/first-nodejs-apollo-mongodb-graphql/README.md

 # First NodeJS Apollo GraphQL

-Good example for starter and learning GraphQL + Apollo Server + NodeJS easily and fastly.
+Good example for starter and learning GraphQL + Apollo Server + MongoDB + NodeJS easily and fastly.
 (Just in 10 minutes)

 If you would like to read more, you can check out official documentation at [here](https://graphql.org/graphql-js/running-an-express-graphql-server/).

+## Features

+- MongoDB
+- GraphQL
+- ExpressJS
+- Babel JS

 ## Select all Cats